rhinoSp/CustomSeekBar/README.md

 # CustomSeekBar
-This is a custom view of SeekBar.
+This is a custom view of SeekBar with anim, support HORIZONTAL or VERTICAL..

 # Question / Contact Me / Hire Me